Skip to content

 Set with gh variable set <NAME> --repo <owner>/<name> --body <value>.

 The table lists every repository (or organization) variable the suite reads.
-The first four are required for the agents to run; the rest are optional toggles with the defaults shown.
+DISTILLERY_PROJECT and APP_ID are required for the agents to run; the rest are optional toggles with the defaults shown.

 Variable Default when unset Set by Purpose